Crying in Primark...(V)

 That's why I cried.

-I cried because my body kept me alive despite what I did to it.
+I cried because I realised that my body had kept me alive despite every single rubbish thing that I'd done to it.

-And I cried because I'm grateful that I am no longer that sad, lonely alcoholic girl on a sofa.
+And I cried because I was grateful that I was no longer that sad, lonely, alcoholic girl sleeping on a sofa.

-So if my jeans are a 12 these days, I don't actually care.
-Because I could be in the ground not needing jeans.
+So if my jeans are a couple of sizes bigger these days, I don't actually care.